 From its 340,000m² base in Derby, Bombardier is in the unique position of being able to design, develop, build and maintain trains in the UK – although it has never designed and built a high-speed train in the country.
 The Canadian company currently has an order book of more than 1,500 vehicles, largely from the Aventra family.

-Bombardier has been involved in a number of high-speed trains but its latest family of high-speed and very-high-speed trains is the Zefiro platform, which is capable of speeds of up to 380km/h.
+Bombardier has been involved in a number of high-speed trains but its latest family of high-speed and very-high-speed trains is the Zefiro platform (pictured above), which is capable of speeds of up to 380km/h.
 Bombardier Transportation has taken lessons learnt from its aerospace division to influence the train’s aerodynamic design and improve performance.